Braided Sourdough Challah Bread

 • Once the dough is incorporated, add the oil to the dough and knead for another 8-10 minutes until the dough is smooth and passes the windowpane test.

 • Bulk Fermentation: Move the dough to a container for the bulk fermentation.
-Do your best to keep the temperature of the dough 78 degrees.
-I use a bread proofer in the winter to help the dough develop at the right temperature..
-Cover the container.
-The entire bulk fermentation will take about 4 hours.
+Cover and let rest.
+During this bulk fermentation time, do your best to keep the temperature of the dough 78-80ºF.
+At this temperature, the entire bulk fermentation will take about 4.5-5 hours.
+I use a bread proofer in the winter to help the dough stay warm.

-• Perform 3 sets of stretch and folds throughout the first 2 hours of bulk fermentation, every half hour.
+• Stretch and Folds: Perform 3 sets of stretch and folds every 30 minutes throughout the first 2 hours of bulk fermentation..
 To stretch and fold, reach down into the bottom of the dough.
 Stretch it up and over.
 Turn the bowl 1/4 and repeat the stretch and fold three more times.

-• Cold Bulk Fermentation: After the dough has finished bulk fermentation, cover it and stick it in the refrigerator overnight or up to 48 hours.
+• Cold Bulk Fermentation: Cover the dough and stick it in the refrigerator overnight or up to 48 hours.
+If you prefer to skip the cold fermentation, proceed with the recipe by shaping the challah and letting it rise.

 • Braiding Challah Bread: Roll each piece of dough into an even rectangular log.
 Let dough rest while you repeat with the other loaf.
 Gather 4 strands and roll them again to even thickness.
 Pinch the 4 strands together at the top.
 Follow the rule: “2nd to the top, 1st to the middle” as you braid from the right side to the left and back again.
 Watch this video for a visual.

-• Put the shaped dough into your oven and turn the light on if your kitchen runs cold.
+• Proof: Put the shaped dough into your oven and turn the light on if your kitchen runs cold.
 Do not turn the oven on.
-This pseudo-proofing box will keep the dough warm enough (78-80 degrees F) as it proofs to rise and puff up, about 3-4 hours (this is very temperature dependent).
+This pseudo-proofing box will keep the dough warm enough 80-85ºF as it proofs and rises.
+The dough will puff up and double in size in about 4 hours at these warm temperatures.
+If your dough has not rise, DO NOT bake it.
+Let it rise a little bit longer.

-• Once the dough is puffy, light and risen, take the dough out of the oven.
-Preheat the oven to 375 degrees.
-Make a simple egg wash by mixing an egg with a splash of water.
+• Once the dough is puffy, feels light and has risen, it is ready to bake.
+Preheat the oven to 375ºF.
+Make a simple egg wash by whisking an egg with a splash of water.
 Brush egg wash on top of the risen challah bread.
 Sprinkle with sesame seeds if desired.

 • Bake challah bread in a preheated oven for 35-40 minutes (the internal temperature of the bread should be 190 degrees).
 Let bread cool completely before slicing.
 Enjoy!